SmolakK/FARMWISE-API/README.md

 matches `pyproject.toml`; CI runs that check, so the two cannot drift apart silently.

-The CI matrix covers Python 3.10, 3.11 and 3.12.
-Because the ranges are wide, these resolve to materially different stacks — pandas 2.3 with NumPy 2.2 at the 3.10 end, pandas 3.0 with NumPy 2.5 at the 3.12 end — and the suite is required to pass on both.
+The CI matrix covers Python 3.11 and 3.12, which resolve to NumPy 2.4 and 2.5 respectively and to pandas 3 on both.
+The declared floors reach further back (pandas 2.3, NumPy 2.2): the suite has been run against that older stack and passes, but CI does not exercise it, so treat the bottom of each range as verified rather than continuously tested.

 ## License